Skip to main content

 2. Paste your JSON

-Paste any valid JSON into the editor.
+Paste any valid JSON into the left editor panel.
 Example — an API response:

 {